-Virtual Health SHED was setup by two directors with experience of working in academia, healthcare and industry to develop digital tools for patient information and clinical training.
+Virtual Health SHED was setup to work with academia, healthcare and the pharmaceutical industry to develop digital tools for patient information and clinical training.

 We design projects for an international and multi-lingual audience, with experience of healthcare systems in many countries.